 Description

-Cassel’s monument occupies a very large plot marked out by a low stone wall, in the central part of the cemetery immediately SE of the Anglican Chapel and near the tombs of the Duke of Sussex and Princess Sophia.
-The monument itself is about 2 metres tall, its form recalling that of an ancient Egyptian pylon tower with a plain rectangular base, battered sides and a flared cornice emblazoned on both faces with a carved representation of the winged sun-disc; the choice of style presumably reflects Cassel’s close involvement in the finances of modern-day Egypt.
-The central recess is inscribed: ‘In / loving memory of / the Right Honourable / Sir Ernest Joseph Cassel / GCB, GCMG, GCVO / born March 3rd 1852 / died September 21st 1921 / svaviter in modo, fortiter in re ['gently in manner, firmly in action’] / And of / his sister Wilhelmina / born March 28th 1847 / died September 16th 1925 / Where’er she met a stranger / there she left a friend.’
+The monument to Sir Ernest Joseph Cassel is located in Kensal Green Cemetery, within a large plot enclosed by a low stone wall.
+It is situated in the central part of the cemetery, immediately southeast of the Anglican Chapel and near the tombs of the Duke of Sussex and Princess Sophia.
+The monument stands about 2 metres tall and resembles an ancient Egyptian pylon tower, featuring a plain rectangular base, battered sides, and a flared cornice.
+Both faces of the monument are adorned with a carved representation of the winged sun-disc, reflecting Cassel’s significant involvement in the finances of modern-day Egypt.
+The central recess of the monument is inscribed with the following text: ‘In / loving memory of / the Right Honourable / Sir Ernest Joseph Cassel / GCB, GCMG, GCVO / born March 3rd 1852 / died September 21st 1921 / svaviter in modo, fortiter in re ['gently in manner, firmly in action’] / And of / his sister Wilhelmina / born March 28th 1847 / died September 16th 1925 / Where’er she met a stranger / there she left a friend.’

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.